- Put bluntly, Bacchanal is the best buffet in Las Vegas, and it isn’t particularly close.

 - Brunch is served Thursday – Monday from 9 am – 1 pm and costs $64.99.

 - Crab Brunch is served Thursday – Monday from 1 pm – 3 pm and costs $79.99.

 Related: Sticker Shock?
 Check out the most affordable buffets in Las Vegas.

 How to Make Reservations at Bacchanal Buffet

 While walk-up customers are accepted, reservations are highly recommended due to the buffet’s popularity.
 Trust me – You don’t want to be a walk-up customer.
 The line is egregious.

-The dessert table was a work of art, almost evoking guilt for disturbing the display.
-With options ranging from donuts to brownies, cookies, and cupcakes, there is something for all.
+The dessert counter was a work of art, almost evoking guilt for disturbing the display.
+With options including donuts, cheesecake, brownies, cookies, and cupcakes, there’s something for all.

 Is Bacchanal Buffet Worth the Money?